GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab4-guide/README.md

 4.4.1	Each process ID (all are JVMS) is shown at the Hosts tab (see red circle).
 Choose 1 of the GSCs PID (with primary space instance on it) and use the Task Manager or (kill -9 for Linux) in order to kill the process. <br>

-If PID is not shown at the Task Manager simply choose “viewselect columns” and add the PID column.
+If PID is not shown at the Task Manager simply choose “view -> select columns” and add the PID column.

 ![Screenshot](./Pictures/Picture12.png)